puppetlabs/puppet-docs/source/puppet/6.0/types/exec.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The expected exit code(s).
 An error will be returned if the executed command has some other exit code.
-Defaults to 0.
 Can be specified as an array of acceptable exit codes or a single value.

 On POSIX systems, exit codes are always integers between 0 and 255.